bhisaac/5eFP/5eFP-SRD.md

 **_Travel_.** Your movement changes to double your base speed.
 Once travel form is activated, it can be reactivated on the exploration map anytime outside of an encounter until you Recall.
 When you reactivate travel form, set aside any wild shape form you are currently in and any wild shape wounds you may have.
 When travel form ends due to entering an encounter or taking 1 or more points of damage, you shift back into the wild shape form and regain your wild shape wounds you set aside earlier.

+## Wild Shape (Action, Rest 2)

+You magically assume the shape of a beast that you have seen before.
+When you use this feature, save and set aside any wounds and choose a wild shape form.
+Use statistics for an elite creature except as detailed below.
+Your wild shape form cannot benefit from any swim or fly speeds it may have.

+## Wild Shape Forms

+Wild shapes are divided into three primary forms: tough, stealthy, and travel.

+### Tough

+You have 5 + LEVEL MAX wounds and Defense 11 while in tough form.
+Your size changes to large if it is not already, with a reach of 1 square.
+You gain Bolster LEVEL when you assume this form.

+### Stealthy

+You have 4 + LEVEL MAX wounds and Defense 12 + LEVEL while in stealthy form.
+While in this form, you roll DEX checks with advantage.

+### Travel

+You can activate travel form outside of an encounter when you are the group token controller.
+You have 1 MAX wounds while in travel form.
+When activated, you and any chosen friendly and willing creatures within 6 squares of you transform into travel forms and move together.
+If an encounter begins or if 1 or more points of damage are dealt to you or another affected creature, your wild shape and all travel forms end.
+Your speed increases by +2 while in travel form.

+You can stay in a wild shape form until you Recall.
+You then revert to your normal form.
+You can discard your action to revert to your normal form earlier on your turn.
+If you fall unconscious, gain MAX wounds, or die, you automatically revert.

+While you are transformed, the following rules apply:

+- Your game statistics are replaced by the statistics of the wild shape form, but you retain your alignment, personality, and INT, WIS, and CHA.
+You also retain all of your proficiencies, in addition to gaining those of the creature.
+If the creature has the same proficiency as you and the bonus in its stat block is higher than yours, use the creature’s bonus instead of yours.
+If the creature has any legendary or lair actions, you can’t use them.
+- When you transform, you assume the wild shape form's MAX wounds.
+When you revert to your normal form, you return all wounds you set aside before you transformed.
+However, if you revert because your wild shape form gained MAX Wounds, any excess wounds carry over to your normal form.
+For example, if you take 2 damage in a wild shape form and have room for only 1 wound, you revert and take 1 damage.
+As long as the excess damage doesn’t cause you to reach your maximum wounds, you aren’t knocked unconscious.
+- You can’t cast spells, and your ability to speak or take any action that requires hands is limited to the capabilities of your wild shape form.
+Transforming doesn’t break your concentration on a spell you’ve already cast, however, or prevent you from taking actions that are part of a spell, such as _call lightning_, that you’ve already cast.
+- You retain the benefit of any features from your class, species, or other source and can use them if the new form is physically capable of doing so.
+However, you can’t use any of your special senses, such as truesight, unless your new form also has that sense.
+- Your equipment merges into your new form and has no effect until you leave the form.

 # Fighter

 ## Class Features